idfah/sshall/README.md

 # SSHALL
-## Simple but flexible tool for executing remote commands across multiple hosts
+## A simple but flexible tool for executing remote commands across multiple hosts
 ### by Elliott Forney